zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-dataflow/odi-web-adb-dataflow.md

 1. Add a source table to the data flow.
 You now have two database connections set up, and you can use their tables and views in your data flows.
 The first data flow you need to create will take your **source** customer data (SRC\_CUSTOMER) and load it into your **target** TRG\_CUSTOMER table.
 However, you will need to add some transforms to make the data suitable for loading.
 To start, drag the **SRC_CUSTOMER** table onto the data flow editor.

+**Note:** There are 2 steps to drag and drop with this editor.
+First, left-click a table and release the mouse button.
+The selected table shows a light blue background after you release the mouse button.
+Now left-click the table a second time and keep the mouse button depressed while dragging and dropping.

     ![](./images/drag-src-customer-onto-data-flow-editor.png " ")